 Every insurance policy is different, with unique conditions that can make the process incredibly challenging to work through alone as you deal with your injuries.
 An important distinction applies whether or not you are disabled in your “own occupation” or in “any occupation”, which can have significant impacts on your claim.
 When one is considered disabled in their “own occupation” it means that they are no longer able to perform the job they did prior to the disability in question.
 Where one is considered disabled in the sense of “any occupation” they are considered incapable of performing the essential tasks and duties of any occupation at all.
 This is a critical distinction and all the more reason that you have lawyers who are familiar with the long-term disability process on your side.

 Another important factor to consider is when to bring a lawsuit when the insurance company refuses to pay you your benefits.
-Generally, you must bring your lawsuit within two years of the first denial or you will no longer be able to bring your lawsuit.
-If you are dealing with an insurance company that has refused to pay you any benefit it is important to contact an experienced lawyer right away.
+Generally, you must bring your lawsuit within two years of the first denial.
+If you are dealing with an insurance company that has refused to pay you any benefit it is important to contact us right away.

-Our team will work with you through the entire process, dealing with your insurer, co-ordinating with medical experts, as well as handling the administrative work involved.
+Our team will work with you through the entire process, dealing with your insurer, your medical experts, as well as handling the administrative work involved.

 Let us help you every step of the way.
 We will ensure you get the right treatment and compensation you deserve.
 Call D’Alessio Romero Law Firm today for a no pressure, free consultation.